Brenner650/XM8-Apps-Compilation/README.md

 # XM8-Apps-compilation
+IMPORTANT:
+  Almost all app folders inside the custom folder have thier own file named installation.txt if you do not have file extensions showing than you will probably only see it as installation.
+This is the install instructions for that specific xm8 app.
+You can install only the apps you want to use you are not requred to install them all.

 Compilation of XM8 apps that were made to be standalone versions from Exad XM8 Some of these apps are my personal apps that I made and some will be from other Devs that allow me to put them in this package.
 I have provided installation instructions